-If the need for ESST use is foreseeable, employees must provide the employer 7 days advance notice of the intention to use earned sick and safe time.
+If the need for ESST use is foreseeable, employees must provide their Department Head 7 days advance notice of the intention to use earned sick and safe time.
 If an employee does not provide notice for foreseeable leave, earned sick and safe time may be denied.

-If the need is unforeseeable, employees must provide the employer notice of the need for earned sick and safe time as soon as practicable.
+If the need is unforeseeable, employees must provide their Department Head notice of the need for earned sick and safe time as soon as practicable.